 This was not an easy feat, and definitely not one that Mrs Ng could have achieved alone.
 From the very beginning, EtonHouse’s unprecedented approach to nurturing children has only been possible thanks to passionate educators who are dedicated to the continual development of their students.
 The staff are motivated to see the world through each student’s eyes, identify his or her strengths and tailor learning experiences.

 EtonHouse Broadrick was a success.
 The school was well received by parents — one of the most common comments was that their children would ask to go to school on weekends.
-Spurred on by each child’s breakthrough, EtonHouse gradually grew from a humble Pre-School into an international education group with over 120 schools in 12 countries.
+Spurred on by each child’s breakthrough, EtonHouse gradually grew from a humble Pre-School into an international education group with over 120 schools in 11 countries.
 While it was founded upon early education, EtonHouse International Education Group now also offers a through train K-12 education pathway.
-It has even extended its reach with the founding of E-Bridge Pre-Schools, part of the Singapore Government’s Anchor Operator Scheme and Middleton International School, which provides affordable and high quality education from pre-school to high school.
+It has even extended its reach with the founding of E-Bridge Pre-Schools, part of the Singapore Government’s Anchor Operator Scheme and Middleton International School, which provides affordable and high quality education from pre-school to Pre-School.